farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - Roll the dice and judge the result.
 - If the result of the dice is higher than `3`, the PC gains `momentum`

-### The Actions

-#### Physique

-When you `Muscle`, you use your force to move, overcome or wreck the obstacle in front of you.

-> You might lift, punch, grapple, hack and slash.
-You might wrestle with a wild animal.
-You might blast a door open.
-You could try to fight in a formal duel (but `Finessing` might be better).

-When you `Finesse`, you employ dexterous manipulation or subtle misdirection.

-> You might steal something from someone's pocket.
-You might hack a security system.
-You might helm the controls of a ship.
-You could try to pick a lock (but `Tinkering` might be better).

-When you `Move`, you quickly shift to a new position or get out of danger.

-> You might climb, swim, run, or jump.
-You might outpace the guards.
-You might jump above a spiked pit.
-You could try to lose someone on your tail (but `Sneak` might be better).

-When you `Sneak`, you traverse skillfully and quietly.

-> You might sneak past a guard or hide in the shadows.
-You could try to back-stab a solder in the middle of a battle (but `Muscle` might be better).

-#### Insight

-When you `Shoot`, you carefully track and shoot at a target.

-> You might snipe an enemy long-distance.
-You might throw a fireball to light the battlefield on fire.
-You might aim the ship's laser guns.
-You could try skillfully throw a dart in a bar game (but `Finessing` might be better).

-When you `Tinker`, you understand, create, or repair complex mechanisms or organisms.

-> You might create a new gadget or alter an existing item.
-You might mend a broken bone.
-You could try to use your technical expertise to control a vehicle (but `Finessing` might be better).

-When you `Study`, you scrutinize details and interpret evidence.

-> You might gather information from documents, newspapers, and books.
-You might closely analyze a person to detect lies or true feelings.
-You could try to examine events to understand a pressing situation (but `Noticing` might be better).

-When you `Notice`, you observe the situation and anticipate outcomes.

-> You might pick up important details in the moment.
-You might anticipate danger before it happens.
-You could try to figure out what is making someone sick (but `Studying` might be better).

-#### Resolve

-When you `Bond`, you reassure and socialize with friends and contacts.

-> You might gain access to resources, information, people, or places.
-You might make a good impression or win someone over with your charm, style, or empathy.
-You could try to manipulate your friends with social pressure (but `Sway` might be better).

-When you `Command`, you compel swift obedience with skills and respect.

-> You might intimidate or threaten to get what you want.
-You might ask a small militia to get their things together.
-You might order your undead minions to sacrifice themselves for you.
-You could also ask your familiar to look for something in a room (but `Bonding` might be better).

-When you `Focus`, you concentrate to accomplish a task that requires great strength of mind.

-> You might meditate to enter the spirit world.
-You might concentrate to win a game of chess.
-You might enter a trance to finish up an important ritual.
-You could try to pay closer attention to your surroundings beyond what is visible (but `Noticing` might be better).

-When you `Sway`, you influence with guile, charm, or argument.

-> You might lie convincingly.
-You might persuade someone to do what you want.
-You might argue a compelling case that leaves no clear rebuttal.
-You could try to trick people into affection or obedience (but `Bonding` or `Commanding` might be better).

 ## Momentum

 When a player gets a successful action roll, that roll generates `momentum`.